Quantum-Leap-Labs-Inc/ICRC_Token/README.md

 ## Overview

 This repository contains a complete implementation of the Internet Computer ICRC token standards (ICRC-1, ICRC-2, ICRC-3, and ICRC-4) written in Motoko.
-This implementation can be easily forked and customized to create your own fungible token on the Internet Computer.
+This implementation can be forked and customized to create your own fungible token on the Internet Computer.

 ## Features